-- Difficulty swallowing: This can include feeling like food is getting stuck in your throat or chest.
+- Difficulty swallowing can include feeling like food is stuck in your throat or chest.

 - Unexplained weight loss: This can include losing a significant amount of weight without trying.

-- Excessive gas or bloating: This can include feeling like your abdomen is full or distended, or having excessive gas.
+- Excessive gas or bloating can include feeling like your abdomen is full or distended or having excessive gas.

-- Heartburn or acid reflux: This can include a burning sensation in your chest or throat, or a sour taste in your mouth.
+- Heartburn or acid reflux can include a burning sensation in your chest or throat or a sour taste in your mouth.

 - Loss of appetite: This can include a decreased desire to eat or feeling full quickly.

-It’s important to be as specific as possible when describing your symptoms, including when they started, how frequently they occur, and if anything makes them better or worse.
+It’s essential to be specific when describing your symptoms, including when they started, how frequently they occur, and if anything makes them better or worse.
 This information will help your gastroenterologist diagnose and treat your condition effectively.

-During your gastroenterology appointment, your gastroenterologist may ask you a series of questions related to your digestive health.
+During your gastroenterology appointment, your gastroenterologist may ask questions about your digestive health.
 Here are some common questions that your doctor may ask: